 If anything, there's too much iconography: Endgame's instantly-famous/instantly-infamous deployment of Marvel's superheroines in their own cinematic splash page obliterates geography in favor of a pin-up, and that's the best thing about it.
 For some reason deciding that emblems of female power like Captain Marvel (Brie Larson) and Valkyrie (Tessa Thompson) need to share a frame with the likes of Mantis (Pom Klementieff, a character whose greatest contribution to the universe remains getting hit in the head with falling debris in GotG vol. 2), Endgame misses its generational opportunity to normalize things that should have always been normal—but, then, maybe that shouldn't be a surprise from a studio that treated the release of their first movie solely headlined by a woman, after releasing twenty movies headlined by men, as a source of pride.
 Even so, it's pretty cool.
 (Though it brings me to the worst thing about Endgame: it has shockingly little use for Carol Danvers beyond her power-set, and even not as much use for that as you'd expect, in retrospect rendering Captain Marvel's portentous placement in the Marvel schedule almost pointless.
 Which is especially weird given that there's no reason for her to not have a serious preexisting grudge against a cosmic marauder like Thanos, whom she really ought to have run into already, given the chronology.)

 But ultimately it's the human stakes that matter most in Endgame, providing an unforgettable end for Tony Stark with the same words that closed Iron Man, and for the first time in many years giving Paltrow an emotion to chew on that wasn't expressed through the kind of crypto-sexist nagging that suggested that Pepper didn't know the planet Tony was always off saving was the one she lived on, too.
 "I am Iron Man" is great, legendary stuff, but "We're going to be okay"—that is actually a little sublime.
 Endgame is less sublime in its send-off for Natasha "Black Widow" Romanoff (Scarlett Johannson), not so much because her heroic sacrifice comes halfway through the film than because it's a choice between her and Hawkeye, and while they've never gone out of their way to make Widow especially interesting in her own right (a solo movie out in a couple of years? talk about too little too late!), you are also terribly aware during this scene that even Marvel Studios can't have deluded themselves into believing that anybody cares about Hawkeye, or could be emotionally manipulated by his death.
 Well, it's a fine heroic sacrifice, regardless.
 As for Cap—well, maybe Cap breaks the time travel mechanics, maybe he doesn't.
 Maybe it's weird that Bucky (Sebastian Stan), who's been in the same boat, just nobody cared, doesn't go with him.
 But it's an excellent farewell for Steve Rogers, too.
 And, for once, a Marvel movie offers a genuine kindness in the midst of its adventure: sure, it's 99% of a death, give or take, but one that, at last, let this soldier go home.
 The upshot is, Endgame treats its human sacrifices respectfully, even reverently, and it feels complete.
 It feels final, too, in a way a superhero comic never would, but a superhero movie can.
 Maybe it even will be.
-Omnia mutantur and everything.
+Omnia mutantur, and many things are truly lost.